Gerald Mason: Sentencing

-Mason pleaded guilty to the murders and was sentenced to two consecutive life terms, with a minimum of 7 years.
-As part of the deal, the rape, robbery and grand theft charges were dropped, which spared surviving victims from having to testify and Mason's family from having to listen about how he'd raped a teenage girl.
+Mason pleaded guilty to the murders and was sentenced to two consecutive life terms, with a minimum of seven years.
+As part of the deal, the rape, robbery and grand theft charges were dropped, which spared surviving victims from having to testify and Mason's family from having to listen to testimony about how he had raped a teenage girl.
 At his sentencing hearing, Mason tearfully apologized to the families of Officers Phillips and Curtis.
 He said, "It's impossible to express to so many people how sorry I am.
 I do not understand why I did this.
 It does not fit in my life.
 It is not the person I know.
 I detest these crimes."

 One El Segundo detective commented, "He was remorseful.
 But I think he was more sad and more sorry for having been caught."

 Mason, 75, was turned down for parole in 2009.
 The three-member board decided Mason should not come before the panel again for the maximum period of 15 years until March 2024 when he would have been 90 years old.
 California prosecutors were determined that he would never be released.

 He was incarcerated in South Carolina, as his plea bargain granted him approval to serve his prison sentence near his family.

 The widow of Officer Curtis commented, "I'm not his victim any more.
 My son is not his victim any more.
 I'm so grateful, and I had to wait this long.
 It's worth the wait."

-In a 2003 interview with People Magazine, Jerri Mason Whittaker, Gerald Mason's daughter, said, "There really aren't words to describe the range of emotions we've gone through."
+In a 2003 interview with People, Terri, Gerald Mason's daughter, said, "There really aren't words to describe the range of emotions we've gone through."
 Even so, she insisted, "I could not have had a better father."

 This story was shown on episodes of Cold Case Files, Forensic Files, 48 Hours Mystery and Murder Book.

 Death

 Mason died in prison on January 22, 2017, nine days before his 83rd birthday.
 He had spent 14 years in prison.
-His next parole hearing was still 7 years away.
+His next parole hearing was still seven years away.